Tell me what you say you want. Show me one week of your life and I will tell you if you will get it.

 Before I became a Hall of Fame keynote speaker and in-demand executive speech coach, I began my career as a 15-year-old shampoo girl in a very ritzy salon in England.
 As I said on 60 Minutes, “I used to work on the outside of peoples’ heads, now I work on the inside, so there’s only half an inch difference.”

 How did I transition into my second exciting career?
-By preparing for, learning from others, and seizing every opportunity that came my way.
+By preparing, learning from others, and seizing every opportunity that came my way.
 Opportunity doesn’t knock just once.
-It knocks all the time; though you may not recognize the sound.
+It knocks all the time, though you may not recognise the sound.

 Pay attention.
 Opportunities are everywhere and often overlooked.